-Construction-in-progress pertains to the solar power facility which started its construction in 2019.
+At the beginning of 2020, Construction-in-progress (CIP) pertains to the solar power facility which started its construction in 2019.
 The related asset was completed in 2020 and was transferred to other equipment.
+Construction of certain kitchen, dining and other equipment which started in 2021 was completed and transferred in 2022.
+The remaining carrying amount of CIP pertains to major retrofitting and repairs of elevators and air conditioning system which are still ongoing as of December 31, 2022.